oisouza/ThreejsWebpackExpressDocker/README.md

 * npm run start

 ### If you have any errors related to the webpack, try installing it globally
-* npm install -g webpack
+* npm install -g webpack webpack-cli